Marta Brunet

-Marta Brunet (August 9, 1897 in Chillán, Chile – October 27, 1967 in Montevideo), was a Chilean writer.
+Marta Brunet (August 9, 1897 – October 27, 1967), was a Chilean writer.
 She was a recipient of the National Prize for Literature.

 Life and work

-She was the only child of Ambrosio Brunet Molina and his Spanish wife María Presentación Cáraves de Colosia.
-Her mother was a disabled person which led to Marta being largely taught at home by tutors.
+Born August 9, 1897 in Chillán, she was the only child of Ambrosio Brunet Molina and his Spanish wife María Presentación Cáraves de Colosia.
+Her mother was a disabled person which led to Marta Brunet being largely taught at home by tutors.
 In her teen years she traveled to Europe with her parents and became influenced by the authors there.
-In 1923 her first novel appeared and was noted for its realistic portrayal of country life.
-By 1929 she lived in Santiago and had won a literary prize for a short story.
+In 1923, her first novel appeared and was noted for its realistic portrayal of country life.
+By 1929, she lived in Santiago and had won a literary prize for a short story.
 Her writings began to involve urban life more after this and her 1946 work Humo hacia el sur [Smoke on the Southern shore], involving urban society, would be one of her most noted.
-Later she became second secretary to the Chilean embassy, but was asked to resign by the government of Carlos Ibáñez del Campo In her career as a writer she was the recipient of various awards including the National Literary Award in 1961.
+Later she became second secretary to the Chilean embassy, but was asked to resign by the government of Carlos Ibáñez del Campo In her career as a writer, she was the recipient of various awards including the National Literary Award in 1961.

+Diplomatic Career

+Following the 1939 Chillán earthquake, President Pedro Aguirre Cerda appointed her as honorary consul in La Plata, which did not prevent her from continuing her work as a writer.
+In 1943, her collection of short stories, Aguas Abajo, was published, for which she received the Atenea Prize, awarded by the University of Concepción.
+Later, President Juan Antonio Ríos appointed her as a career consul attached to the Consulate General of Chile in Buenos Aires, a position she held until 1952.
+However, the next president, Gabriel González Videla, appointed her as secretary at the Chilean Embassy in Buenos Aires.

+During her diplomatic service, she sent books to the library of the Girls' High School (Liceo de Niñas) in Chillán.
+In 1960, she underwent surgery in Spain, where she was staying when she was awarded the National Prize for Literature in 1961, unanimously by the jury.
+This made her the second woman to receive this award, after Gabriela Mistral.

+On June 7, 1962, she was declared an Illustrious Daughter of Chillán, and that same year, she taught a course on Latin American writers at the Girls' High School in that city.
+This would be the last time she engaged in activities in her hometown.
+In October 1963, she was appointed Cultural Attaché at the Chilean Embassy in Brazil.
+In December of the same year, she was named Cultural Attaché at the Chilean Embassy in Uruguay, where she was also inducted into the National Academy of Letters of Uruguay.